apache/incubator-weex/doc/source/guide/tools/toolkit.md

 http://localhost:8080/index.html

-### preview weex page in time
+### preview Weex page in time

-weex-toolkit supports previewing your weex file(.we or .vue) in a watch mode.
-You only need specify your file path:
+weex-toolkit supports previewing your weex file(`.we` or `.vue`) in a watch mode.
+You only need specify your file path.

 ``` bash
 $ weex src/foo.vue
 ```
 The browser will auto open the location and you could see the layout and effects of your weex page.
-If you have a [playground](https://weex.apache.org/cn/playground.html) app in your mobile devices , you can scan the QR code at the opened page.
+If you have a [Playground](https://weex.apache.org/cn/playground.html) app in your mobile devices, you can scan the QR code at the opened page.
-Try the command below , you’ll preview the whole directory files.
+Try the command below, you’ll preview the whole directory files.

 ``` bash
 $ weex src --entry src/foo.vue
 ```
-You need to specify the directory path and the entry file(--entry)
+You need to specify the directory path and the entry file(--entry).
-### build weex project
+### build Weex project
 Use ` weex compile ` to build your single weex file or the whole project.
 ``` bash
 weex compile src/foo.vue dist